KirillKryukov/mumu/README.md

 Although we now have single file, convenient for sharing or moving around, the size is still large.
 Also, accessing the sequence data now requires de-constructing the archive back into individual files.

+A better compressor may produce a smaller archive.
+But the necessity to restore the original files before working on them will remain.

 Now, what happens if we combine the genomes into a Multi-Multi-FASTA file, and then compress it with a compressor such as [naf](https://github.com/KirillKryukov/naf)?
-We obtain a file that is only 80 MB - 10 times smaller and easy to send over network - you can probably even attach it to an email.
+We obtain a file that is only 80 MB - 10 times smaller and easy to send over network.

-FASTA-formatted sequences can be accessed by simply decompressing and piping the data to a FASTA-compatible tool, which means that many analyses can be performed without de-constructing the archive, and without storing 1,697 files on filesystem.
+Importantly, FASTA-formatted sequences contained in this archive can be accessed by simply decompressing and piping the data to a FASTA-compatible tool.
+This means that many analyses can be performed without unpacking the archive, and without storing 1,697 files on filesystem.
-Only when necessary, you can decompress the archive into individual files.
+Only when necessary we will de-construct the archive into individual FASTA files.

-Example commands to use:<br>
+**Example commands:**

+Compressing:<br>
-Compressing:<br> `mumu.pl --dir 'Helicobacter' 'Helicobacter pylori*' | ennaf -22 --text -o Hp.nafnaf`
+`mumu.pl --dir 'Helicobacter' 'Helicobacter pylori*' | ennaf -22 --text -o Hp.nafnaf`

 Decompressing and unpacking:<br>
 `unnaf Hp.nafnaf | mumu.pl --unpack --dir 'Helicobacter'`